Kwes Darko

 Kwes Darko (born Kwesi Darko) is a British music composer/producer from London, England, signed to Young Songs.
+He is best known for his work with UK rapper Slowthai.

-Kwes Darko’s first major exposure as a musician came in 2009, through his debut track, entitled "Space Ex", under the moniker “Blue Daisy”, the track featured French singer LaNote and was named 'Best New Track' on Pitchfork.com.
+Kwes Darko's first major exposure as a musician came in 2009, through his debut track, entitled "Space Ex", under the moniker "Blue Daisy", the track featured French singer LaNote and was named 'Best New Track' on Pitchfork.com.
 He released his debut album, The Sunday Gift in September 2011 to favourable reviews from Resident Advisor and Pitchfork Media.
 His mixes have been featured in Fact and Dazed & Confused.